 General Silveria has flown combat sorties over the Balkans and Iraq and served as Vice Commander at Bagram Air Base in Afghanistan.
-He is a command pilot with more than 3,800 hours in the T-37, T-38 and F-15C/E aircraft.
+He is a command pilot with more than 3,800 hours in the T-37, T-38, F-15C/E, HH-60 and F-35A aircraft.

 1985 Bachelor of Science degree, U.S. Air Force Academy, Colorado Springs, Colo.